Cameron, financier and Hancock discussed NHS payment scheme over ‘private drink’ - The Courier

 Mr Cameron was said to have described the decision to exclude his employer’s firm, Greensill Capital, from the multibillion-pound scheme as “nuts” and pressed for the Chancellor to reconsider.

-“What we need is for Rishi (Sunak) to have a good look at this and ask officials to find a way of making it work,” Mr Cameron wrote.
+“What we need is for Rishi (Sunak) to have a good look at this and ask officials to find a way of making it work,” Mr Cameron emailed on April 3 last year.

 The developments are the latest in a lobbying controversy that has dogged the Conservative former prime minister in recent weeks.